jeremyheiler/paprika/README.md

 ### Creating a Post

 In order to create a post, you need to have an access token.
-You simply provide this as part of the options map.
+You provide this as part of the options map.
+While an access token is not optional for creating a post, it is optional for other endpoints, so that is why it is in the options ma.
 (In case you skipped the first steps, the var `t` refers to your access token.)

 ```clojure
 (adn/create-post "I am posting this from my #clojure repl!" {:access-token t})